SIGTechnologies/sigtech-python/README.md

 For more information, please refer to the `logging` library's [documentation](https://docs.python.org/3/library/logging.html).
 See [Logging in Python](https://realpython.com/python-logging/) for a useful summary of the `logging` library's capabilities.

 ## API Documentation
-For detailed information about the SigTech API, including usage guidelines and a detailed API reference, please refer to our official [API user guide](https://learn.sigtech.com/docs) and [API reference guide](https://learn.sigtech.com/reference).
+For detailed information about the SigTech API, please refer to our official [API user guide](https://learn.sigtech.com/docs) and our interactive [API reference guide](https://learn.sigtech.com/reference).

 ## Contributing to the SigTech Python SDK